French Connection: The 1960s

 On April 26, 1968, a record setting seizure was made, 246 lb of heroin smuggled to New York concealed in a Citroën DS on the SS France (1960) ocean liner.
 The total amount smuggled during the many transatlantic voyages of just this one car was 1606 lb according to arrested smuggler Jacques Bousquet.

 In an effort to limit the most proximate source of supply to the Corsican cartel, US officials went to Turkey to negotiate the phasing out of opium production.
 Initially, the Turkish government agreed to limit their opium production starting with the 1968 crop.

-At the end of the 1960s, after Robert Blemant's assassination by Antoine Guérini, a gang war sparked in Marseille, caused by competition over casino revenues.
+At the end of the 1960s, after Robert Blemant's assassination by Antoine Guérini, a gang war started in Marseille, caused by competition over casino revenues.
 Blemant's associate Marcel Francisci continued the war over the next years.

 Jean Jehan

 Former New York City Police Department Narcotics Bureau detective Sonny Grosso has stated that the kingpin of the French Connection heroin ring during the 1950s into the 1960s was Corsican Jean Jehan.
 Although Jehan is reported to have arranged the famous 1962 deal gone wrong of 64 pounds of "pure" heroin, he was never arrested for his involvement in international heroin smuggling.
 According to Grosso, all warrants for the arrest of Jehan were left open.
 For years thereafter, Jehan was reported to be seen arranging and operating drug activities at will throughout Europe.
 According to William Friedkin, director of the 1971 film The French Connection, Jehan had been a member of the French Resistance to Nazi Occupation during World War II and, because of that, French law enforcement officials refused to arrest him.
 Friedkin was told that Jehan died peacefully of old age at his home in Corsica.